terastuff/easy-fishing/README.md

 If you want other regions, you will need to get the opcode required for that region.

 # Auto Fishing
-If you wish to have the paid version, you can buy the nextgen easy-fishing that includes automatic fishing and soon will also include auto dismantling fishes and auto crafting bait for endless fishing.
+If you wish to have the paid version, you can buy the nextgen easy-fishing that includes automatic fishing, auto dismantling fishes and auto crafting bait for endless fishing.
 For more information you can add me on discord: KTC#9654